nemaara/A_New_Order/readme.txt

 Aragwaiths were units created and maintained by Shadow/Wayfarer, but they have been removed.

-Dunefolk were created by ??
+Dunefolk were created by Noy: https://forums.wesnoth.org/viewtopic.php?t=10291

 Many thanks to ott for hinting how to fix campaign to be post-0.9.3 compatible.